-I’m writing a blog post series about preparing technical talks; the introduction is available here.
+I’m writing a blog post series about preparing technical talks, here are the five parts:

-Here’s a great primer on why you have ideas worth listening to:
+Here’s a great primer on why you, reader, have valuable ideas:

-Let's move into the tough question: what ideas lead to great talks?
-My strongest talks come from ideas that share the following traits:
+What ideas lead to great talks?
+My strongest talks share the following traits:

-I love Vim; learning this 25-year-old text editor changed my career.
+I love Vim.
+Learning this 25-year-old text editor changed my career.
 I went all-in on Vim three years ago and have translated my passion into organizing the Vim Chicago Meetup.
-And, I also love React.js.
-React is my tool of choice for building exceptional user experiences.
+And, I also love React.
+React is my tool of choice for the frontend.

-Like any language or framework, creating React.js code in Vim has layers ranging from barely-getting-it-done to flow state.
+Like any technical ability, writing React code well in Vim exists on a spectrum ranging from barely-getting-it-done to ninja flow state.

-It takes work to build your Vim into the perfect React.js development environment.
-Writing React.js code professionally means that I relentlessly seek that perfection.
+It takes work to build your Vim into the perfect React development environment.
+Writing React code means that I seek that perfection.
 What mappings, plugins, and workflow hacks can I use to get there?
-It’s a deep subject that I care about.
-This is the most important trait of a good talk.
+It’s a subject that I care about, and that’s the most important trait of a good talk.

-I have to start with a solid base of understanding in order to produce something interesting.
-I need to already be at least at the same level of the average listener; only then do I have a chance at pushing them beyond that level into unfamiliar ground.
+I have to start with a base of understanding.
+I need to already be at least at the same level of the average listener.
+Only then do I have a chance at pushing myself and my listeners beyond that level into unfamiliar ground.

 For passion to translate to an interesting talk, I need to have done the work recently.
-You can tell when somebody is speaking about an idea that’s fresh in their mind.
+When somebody is speaking about an idea that’s fresh in their mind, the talk is better.

-Another benefit of talking about recent completed work is that I’ve usually had time to recognize the things I could have done better.
-With perspective, I can integrate these lessons and edge cases into the talk.
+Another benefit of talking about recent completed work is that I’ve had time to recognize the things I could have done better.
+I can integrate these lessons into the talk.

-The next post in this series covers an important subject, brainstorming.← Previous Post Next Post →
+The next post in this series covers an important subject, brainstorming.

 Did you enjoy this post?
 Follow me on Twitter for more.